georgeflanagin/extralinux10steps/README.md

 of this feature varies between motherboards.

 Additionally, the identifier for the USB drive can also vary.
 One working strategy is to promote all USB devices to a higher priority than the internal drive.
+At this point, you should be able to reboot into the OS of the installation USB drive.

 **NB**: _This information is current as of 9 December 2025.
 If you are updating this document, please change this date._